-Alan Spoon brings extensive operating executive and investment experience to the company.
+Alan Spoon brings extensive operating leadership and investment experience to the firm.
 Alan has been part of the Polaris team since 1996 as an early advisor and investor.
 He joined Polaris as a general partner in 2000.

 Prior to joining Polaris, Alan served as President and Board member of The Washington Post Company, a multimedia and education corporation.
 Earlier he served as Chief Financial Officer, President of Newsweek, and held top marketing and finance positions at The Washington Post.
 At The Post Company, Alan also led investments in a successful portfolio of early stage companies in cellular (Cellular One), distance learning (Kaplan), and educational software, digital media (washingtonpost.com, WebTV) and e-commerce (Cars.com).
 Alan began his career at, and later became a partner of The Boston Consulting Group, an international consulting firm specializing in corporate strategy.

 Current outside Board seats include Danaher Corporation (DHR) and IAC/InterActiveCorp (IACI).
 In his not-for-profit activities, Alan is Regent Emeritus (former Vice Chairman) of the Smithsonian Institution Board of Regents.
 He is a member of the Massachusetts Institute of Technology’s (MIT) Corporation and serves as a board member at edX.org (Harvard/MIT online education platform).
 He is co-chair of the Smithsonian’s National Capital Campaign and a member of The Council on Foreign Relations.